KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 If the shader was compiled with debug information (source code and SPIR-V instruction mapping to source code lines), the layer also provides the line of shader source code that provoked the error as part of the validation error message.

-## GPU-Assisted Validation Checks
+## GPU Assisted Validation Checks

-The initial release (Jan 2019) of GPU-Assisted Validation includes checking for out-of-bounds descriptor array indexing for image/texel descriptor types.
+The initial release (Jan 2019) of GPU Assisted Validation includes checking for out-of-bounds (OOB) descriptor array indexing for image/texel descriptor types.

 The second release (Apr 2019) adds validation for out-of-bounds descriptor array indexing and use of unwritten descriptors when the